rtoken-project/rtoken-monorepo/packages/utils/README.md

 ### :bust_in_silhouette: User

+If you are not using a Web3 Provider, then you must always set `redeemedOnly` to `true`.

-> Note that, if `redeemedOnly` is `true`, the response will only include the amount of redeemed interest, and the list responses (eg. `interestSentList`) will not include `interestSent`.
-You do not need to provide a Web3 Provider if you always use this flag.
+When `redeemedOnly` is `true` the response will only include the amount of redeemed interest.
+The list response (eg. `interestSentList`) will not include `interestSent`.

 #### `user.details()`